 - Telephone consultations offer a more limited service than face to face consultations.
 In other words, there are somethings that cannot be offered or organised during a telephone consultation and will require a face to face consultation.

 - Home visits cannot be requested or booked during a telephone consultation.
 Home visits should be requested via the reception team before 10AM.
 When all the Home Visits for the day have been allocated, no further Home Visits can be arranged for that day.

-- Practitioners running the telephone clinic will call back between 10AM and 4PM.
+- Practitioners running the telephone clinic will call around your alloted time.
 We are unable to give any more precise time for the call back.
 The Surgery telephone number will come up as Unregistered Number.
 Practitioners will call the telephone twice and then the telephone consultation is forfeited.
 In this situation, patients should not call the Surgery as they will not be put through to the Practitioner.

 - Telephone time slots are limited to a maximum of 8 minutes due to the volumes of patients that need to be contacted.
 We ask that patients are mindful of the short time available and explain the concern succinctly.